BlancheBerneron/GreenPeace.github.io/index.md

 This could already give us a hint of topics that people are interestd about!

-Are there topics that appear in pattern?
+Are there topics that appear in a pattern?

 <center> <h1>Who talks about Climate Change? </h1> </center>